 The most sought-after feature of a pita is the pocket, perfect for stuffing meats, falafel, veggies, or cold cuts into.
 Here are my top tips for success:

-Use a baking stone (optional but highly recommended): Baking stones retain and conduct heat better than a regular baking sheet.
+- Use a baking stone (optional but highly recommended): Baking stones retain and conduct heat better than a regular baking sheet.
 So dough gets a blast of heat as soon as it’s set on a hot baking surface.
 This makes the water evaporate rapidly, causing the dough to puff up and separate into a pocket.
-If you don’t have a stone, use an upside-down cast-iron skillet set on the bottom rack of the oven.
+If you don’t have a stone, use an upside-down cast iron skillet set on the bottom rack of your oven.

 Recipe FAQs